csqiangwen/Video_Waterdrop_Removal_in_Driving_Scenes/README.md

 An environment named "th" will be created.

 ## Training
-Put the dataset for training
+Download the training set, and